MailMan PHP Extension Reference Documentation

 DeleteByMsgnum

-IMPORTANT: A POP3 must first be established by either calling Pop3BeginSession explicitly, or implicitly by calling some other method that automatically establishes the session.
-This method will not automatically establish a new POP3 session (because if it did, the message numbers would potentially be different than what the application expects).
+A POP3 session must already be established before this method is called, either explicitly by calling Pop3BeginSession or implicitly by calling another method that opens the session.
+This method does not automatically begin a new session because doing so could change the message numbers and cause the application to delete a different message than intended.

-This method only marks an email for deletion.
-It is not actually removed from the maildrop until the POP3 session is explicitly ended by calling Pop3EndSession.
+This method only marks the message for deletion.
+The message is not removed from the POP3 mailbox until the session is ended by calling Pop3EndSession, which sends the QUIT command.

 Returns true for success, false for failure.